I love my backyard chickens! They’re often not in the backyard of course. Sometimes they’re in the side yard, the front yard, or even under the house!

-When I first got chickens I was so scared that I would mess up.
+I was so scared that I would mess up when I first got chickens.
 What I realized was that I was definitely going to mess up, but anything I could do with good intentions would be better for the chickens than a life in a factory farm.

 Here are 6 reasons you should give it a shot:

 Of course, the eggs!
 I almost forgot about this one because I don’t eat eggs currently (I hope to soon though!).
 Eggs are a cheap form of protein and when they are fresh from your healthy flock, they are even more nutritious (and delicious!).

 A study found that the vitamin A, E, and fatty acid (like omega-3) content of pastured eggs was much higher than conventional eggs.

 But at $6 a dozen for pastured chicken eggs you’re better off growing your own.
 This is especially true if you find creative ways to feed your flock for less (or zero).

 There’s something profound about a child fully understanding where their food comes from.
 I think it’s funny when adults assume that I don’t let my kids know that chicken does indeed come from chickens.

 I mean, I do get it, that may have been me a number of years ago, worried that the truth would scar them.